 1979 "The Squire Shop" original trailer

-In the picture below, you will see the “cathedral” wings that were used on the 1984 “Island Security Systems” hull (driven by Mitch Evans).
-These are the 2nd set of skins that were used on the 1980 version of the "Circus Circus".
-The museum has the 1979 versions, still painted in "Circus Circus" livery.
+In the pictures below, you will see the “cathedral” wings that were later used on the 1984 “Island Security Systems” hull (driven by Mitch Evans) and Wil Muncey's Z-9 hull .

 When the team sold the wings to Wil Muncey, he used them on his “Z” class hydroplane, The Z-9 Miss Canada II.
 You can see the "cathedral" wing in the photo below before it was repainted.

 The wings were then used on the hull, and he campaigned the boat in the now defunct "Z" boat class.
 We are 100% sure that this is the correct wing, because we can find traces of exposed yellow paint in its current condition.